mathworks/docmaker/tbx/docerdoc/index.md

 ## Support

-Doc'er is not a MathWorks supported product, but support is provided by the [author](https://uk.mathworks.com/matlabcentral/profile/authors/16247) and his colleagues on a *best efforts* basis, so please get in touch if you have problems, suggestions, or other comments.
+Doc'er is not an official MathWorks product, but support is provided by the [author](https://uk.mathworks.com/matlabcentral/profile/authors/16247) and his colleagues on a *best efforts* basis.
+Please get in touch by [email](mailto:dsampson@mathworks.com) if you have problems, suggestions, or other comments.
 MathWorks staff can raise issues directly in [GitLab](https://insidelabs-git.mathworks.com/dsampson/docer).

-___
+## See also

 [home](index.md) :house: | [convert](docerconvert.md) :arrow_right: | [run](docerrun.md) :runner: | [index](docerindex.md) :scroll: | [delete](docerdelete.md) :recycle: | [about](about.md) :hippopotamus: | :copyright: [MathWorks](https://uk.mathworks.com/services/consulting.html) 2024